Trollhaugen

-Trollhaugen is a ski resort located in Dresser, Wisconsin.
-The ski area consists of 24 trails, including 3 terrain parks.
+Trollhaugen is a ski resort located in Dresser, Wisconsin, United States.
+The ski area consists of 30 trails, including 3 terrain parks.
 In addition to offering ski and snowboard opportunities, Trollhaugen offers 10 lanes of snow tubing during the winter, as well as zip lining and a 120 element aerial challenge course in the summer.
 Trollhaugen offers NASTAR (National Standard Race) events throughout the season.
 Trollhaugen is notable for their terrain park, rated the 3rd best in the Midwest Region by TransWorld Snowboarding Magazine.
 Trollhaugen is also known for being open until 3am on Friday nights in the winter for late night skiing and snowboarding.

 Area information

 History

 Trollhaugen was opened in 1950.
 It is one of the longest running snow sports areas in the midwest.
 It was created by Lee Rogers and Walter G. Peterson in the fall of 1950.
 It began with one tow rope and three slopes.
 By 1956 Trollhaugen provided skiers with five tow ropes and six slopes.
 It also had a chalet to provide some hospitality.
 Trollhaugen was sold in 1967 to Dr. Ray Rochford and Dr. Anne Rochford, both dentists from St. Paul, Minnesota.
 The tubing hill and chalet were added in 2004.
 Trollhaugen's Adventure Park, consisting of a 6-line zip line tour and 120 element aerial challenge course, was installed in the fall of 2012.